-This quick personal financial self assessment is a great benchmark.
-It’s not scientific, but it will show you where you are strong and where you need to improve.
-Everyone can benefit by taking a few minutes out of their busy schedule to check their financial health
+This personal financial check up is a personal financial health check and a vital benchmark.
+It’s not scientific, but it will show you where you are strong and where you might need to improve.
+Besides, is a good basis to show how you are managing God's money.
+Everyone can benefit by taking a few minutes out of their busy schedule to check their financial health.

-Over the years, to help understand ABCs of money handling, I developed a 100-questions questionnaire that I use as I counsel couples; however, at the first meeting, I work with this 10-question self assessment checklist to benchmark where folks are with their ideas about money management.
-This list is not scientific; I developed it after years dealing with couples of different races, cultures, financial states, and it has proved reliable.
+Over the years, to help understand attitudes, behaviors, choices (ABCs) impacting money handling, I developed a 100-questions questionnaire that I use as I counsel couples.
+However, at the first meeting, I work with this 10-question self assessment checklist to benchmark where folks are with their ideas about money management.
+I repeat: This list is not scientific; I developed it after years dealing with couples of different races, cultures, and financial conditions, and it has proved reliable.

-You know money management is lifestyle management; you have one, or at most, two credit cards which you pay fully each month; you follow a specific spending decision procedure; you work with a budget; and merchants do not attract you with sales and deals.
-Typically, you have two challenges: Consistency generally, and you lack a process to plan to buy the next car, and major assets for cash -- a capital fund.
+You know money management is lifestyle management.
+You have one, or at most, two credit cards which you pay fully each month.
+You follow a specific spending decision procedure, you work with a budget, and merchants do not attract you with sales and deals.
+Typically, you have two challenges: Consistency, and you lack a process to pay for emergencies, plan to buy the next car, and buy major assets for cash from a capital fund.

 Like the previous category, you know money management is lifestyle management, you have a capital fund, an accountability partner, and you do not get caught by merchants' seductive advertising.
 You have one credit card; however, like each of us, you mess up sometimes, but you stay debt free apart from a declining mortgage.